 How to get to Trier from Cologne

-By renting a car: Another popular way to travel in Germany is to rent a car.
+Another popular way to travel in Germany is to rent a car.
 You can rent a car right at the airport upon arrival, or at any other rental offices in Cologne.
 You can also book a car in advance on the different booking services such as Discover Cars, Economybookings, etc.

 ◊A useful tip: Compare a few of booking services to choose the best price.
 Roads in Germany are high-speed (the so-called autobahns), so you can move along quickly and comfortably.
 Cologne Airport is connected to Trier with highway № A1 (see on the map).
+Anyway, a car is a popular and fast way of how to get to Trier from Cologne too.

 How to get to Trier from Saarbrucken

-By public transport: The trains from Saarbrucken to Trier run daily with a frequency of 2 times per hour.
+The trains from Saarbrucken to Trier run daily with a frequency of 2 times per hour.
 Travel time is approximately 1 hour 10 minutes.
 A change is not required.
 You can check the current timetable on the Raileurope service.
 I use Raileurope pretty regularly to check out the current train timetable when planning trips in Europe and I can recommend it as a convenient planner service.

 ⇒You can also get there by regular bus.
 Buses depart daily at 12.20 and 14.00.
-Travel time is about 1 hour 10 minutes.
-You can check the schedule and buy tickets on the Flixbus carrier website.
+The travel time is about 1 hour 10 minutes.
+Regular buses is a nice and relatively cheap idea of how to get to Trier from Saarbrucken.

-By renting a car: Another popular way to travel in Germany is to rent a car.
+Another popular way to travel in Germany is to rent a car.
 You can rent a car right at the airport upon arrival, or at any other rental offices in Saarbrucken.
 You can also book a car in advance on the different booking services such as Discover Cars, Economybookings, etc.

 ◊A useful tip: Compare a few of booking services to choose the best price.
 Roads in Germany are high-speed (the so-called autobahns), so you can move along quickly and comfortably.
 Saarbrucken is connected to Trier with highway № A1 (see on the map).